dabeaz/blog/2021/barely-interface.md

 ## Is it actually worth it?

-I think it's valid to ask if defining an abstract base class is worth the extra ceremony involved.
+I think it's valid to ask if defining a special kind of abstract base class is even worth the extra ceremony involved.
 First, what is the overall purpose of defining such a class in the first place?
-If the goal is merely organizational, then defining a normal top-level class conveys the same intent and involves a lot less to think about:
+If the goal is merely organizational, then defining a normal top-level class conveys the same intent and involves a lot less to think about (e.g., no extra imports, decorators, or hidden metaclasses).

 ```python
 class AbstractStream: